Blake Linde

 Here's what businesses in the $2M–$30M range typically recover when systems are configured to produce what the business actually needs.

-Saved in manual reporting
+Less manual reporting work

 Faster close